Leelu55/Articulus/README.md

   - [ ] "Record streak"
   - [ ] Show badges on statistics page
 - [ ] App hints ("Use DDD in a quiet surrounding for better results")
-- [ ] Content creation for about page, imprint, etc.